 Landing pages are the backbone of any email marketing effort.
 The tools listed below will help you create professional-looking landing pages without having to write code.

 49. OptimizePress: More than a landing page, OptimizePress is a WordPress theme that enables you to create entire websites focused on collecting email addresses.
 OptimizePress is extremely helpful for those who wish to create membership sites.

 50. LeadPages: If you’re looking for an easy way to create and manage multiple landing pages, sales pages, and webinar registration pages, then LeadPages is the tool.

-51. Unbounce: This is a popular software that gives you the power to create, publish, and optimize landing pages without doing development.
+51. Unbounce: This is a popular app that gives you the power to create, publish, and optimize landing pages without doing development.
 Unbounce has a heavy emphasis on customization.

 52. Instapage: Allows you to get started with a professional-looking landing page without breaking the bank.